-The role of the managerial level
+The role of the management level

 - Encourage frontline responders and detectives in these types of investigations.

-Procedure for the Police
+Procedure for the police

-- a general description of the relationship
+- a general description of the relationship,

-- a description of the changes in the relationship
+- a description of the changes in the relationship,

-- the first violent event
+- the first violent event,

-- a typical violent event
+- a typical violent event,

-- the worst violent event
+- the worst violent event,

 - the last violent event.

-- what words did the perpetrator use,
+- What words did the perpetrator use

-- what was his behaviour.
+- What was his behaviour

 - On request, minor injuries and sexual assaults should be prosecuted; this must be explicitly stated when the injured party makes a request for prosecution.

-- State the manner in which violence is committed: in addition to the description of the form of violence such as physical and sexual violence, psychological violence, stalking, control and social isolation of the victim, manipulation of children and external institutions, content of economic violence.
+- State the manner in which violence was committed: in addition to the description of the form of violence such as physical and sexual violence, psychological violence, stalking, control and social isolation of the victim, manipulation of children and external institutions, content of economic violence.

-- In case of deviant behaviour (crying, shaking, laughing, etc.), describe the findings in the Official Note on the established facts and circumstances of the crime.
+- In case of deviant behaviour (crying, shaking, laughing, etc.), describe the findings in the official note on the established facts and circumstances of the crime.

-Treating violence always as a crime
+Always treat violence as a crime

-Criminal, civil, family and administrative pre-trial/hearing processes that are non-biased and sensitive to the specific needs of victims and survivors of domestic violence are essential to guaranteeing their right to justice.
-Essential pre-trial criminal justice services reflect the international obligation on the state and its justice service providers in exercising primary responsibility for investigation and initiating prosecution while balancing the importance of empowering victims and survivors to make informed decisions regarding their interactions with the criminal justice system.
+Criminal, civil, family, and administrative pre-trial/hearing processes that are non-biased and sensitive to the specific needs of victims and survivors of domestic violence are essential to guaranteeing their right to justice.
+Essential pre-trial criminal justice services reflect the international obligation of the state and its justice service providers in exercising primary responsibility for investigation and initiating prosecution while balancing the importance of empowering victims and survivors to make informed decisions regarding their interactions with the criminal justice system.